gnieh/fs2-data/documentation/docs/xml/xpath.md

 Since XPath includes a recursive descent operator, there can be nested matches for your path.
 The `filter.raw` emits a stream of all matches.
-Each match is represented as a nested stream of JSON tokens which must be consumed.
+Each match is represented as a nested stream of XML events which must be consumed.

 ```scala mdoc
 import cats.Show